 Professor Lopez is a widely sought-after speaker who has made more than 75 speeches and presentations before the American Bar Association, state and local bar associations, and various advocacy, non-governmental organizations and universities on issues related to labor and employment law and civil rights.

-He also serves on the board of directors for the National Women’s Law Center; the Impact Fund (an Oakland-based non-profit offering support to public interest lawyers and communities through training, co-counsel and grants to advance civil rights and social justice); Towards Justice, (a Denver-based non-profit dedicated to advancing economic justice and advocacy); Milk for Justice, (a Vermont-based worker advocacy organization); and formerly with the ACLU-DC.
+He also serves on the board of directors for the National Women’s Law Center; the National Women's Law Center, LLC (including the Times Up Legal Defense Fund); the Impact Fund (an Oakland-based non-profit offering support to public interest lawyers and communities through training, co-counsel and grants to advance civil rights and social justice); Towards Justice, (a Denver-based non-profit dedicated to advancing economic justice and advocacy); Milk with Dignity (a Vermont-based worker advocacy organization); and formerly with the ACLU-DC.
 In 2020, he served on the Stanford Medical School Commission on Justice and Equity.

 Dean Lopez is a Fellow of the College of Labor and Employment Attorneys.
 In 2014, The National Law Journal named him one of “America’s 50 Outstanding General Counsels.”
 Among the organizations that have recognized him for his work on social justice issues are: the International Religious Liberty Association, which gave him its National Religious Freedom Award, Liberty Magazine, the North American Religious Liberty Association, which cited his work on civil, religious, and employment rights; the Washington D.C.
 Hispanic Bar Association; the American-Arab Anti-Discrimination Committee, which gave him its Friend in Government Award in 2012.